Champions League: Liverpool host Inter Milan in second leg of last-16 tie after win in Italy as PSG wait on Kylian Mbappe fitness

-Liverpool host Inter Milan on Tuesday after winning the first leg 2-0 in Italy; Red Bull Salzburg travel to Bayern Munich after a 1-1 draw in Austria; Man City play Sporting Lisbon on Wednesday while PSG take a 1-0 lead to Real Madrid, but there is concern over Kylian Mbappe's fitness
+Man City host Sporting Lisbon on Wednesday having thrashed the Portuguese side 5-0, PSG take a 1-0 lead to Real Madrid, although there is concern over Kylian Mbappe's fitness

-Jurgen Klopp's side are strong favourites to move past the Italian champions after goals from Roberto Firmino and Mohamed Salah secured a 2-0 win in Milan last month.
+It would take a shock of seismic proportions for last season's Primeira Liga winners Sporting to overturn the 5-0 deficit they face after being humbled in the first leg of their last-16 clash with Manchester City, who look certainties to progress to the quarter-finals.

-Liverpool's win on the road was part of a successful return to Champions League action for English clubs, with Manchester City thrashing Sporting in Lisbon, Chelsea easing past Lille at home and Manchester United drawing away to Atletico Madrid.
+There is more to play for in Spain, where PSG may be without Kylian Mbappe for the return leg of their match-up with La Liga leaders Real Madrid.
+Mauricio Pochettino's side take a 1-0 lead from the first leg to the Spanish capital, but have been in poor form domestically since that victory at the Parc des Princes in February, losing two of their last three Ligue 1 games.

-While clubs from the same nation were unable to face other in the last 16, that isn't the case from the quarter-finals onwards, meaning all-English clashes could be on the horizon if they are able to take advantage of their promising first-leg results.
+While clubs from the same nation were unable to face other in the last 16, that isn't the case from the quarter-finals onwards, meaning all-English clashes could be on the horizon if Manchester City, Chelsea and Manchester United and Liverpool reach the last eight.

 Liverpool's Carabao Cup final win over Chelsea following extra time and a marathon penalty shootout, as well as their serene progress in the Champions League and FA Cup and tireless pursuit of Manchester City in the Premier League, has raised hopes among fans of a stunning quadruple for Jurgen Klopp's side.